anytrack/wordpress-plugins/anytrack-for-woocommerce/trunk/readme.txt

 - See what's your best campaigns and ad sets
 - Receive webhooks every time you have a conversion
 - View and export all your data
+- Track FunnelKit funnels including the upsells and the order bumps

 == Frequently Asked Questions ==